Kategori : Beasiswa S1 untuk Pelajar Insternasional

 What are Australian Leadership Awards?

+Australian Leadership Awards (ALA) is a new award under which the Australian Government offers scholarships and fellowships for current and future leaders from the Asia-Pacific Region.
 Australian Leadership Awards provide exceptional educational opportunities in Australia.
 They are awarded to people who are already leaders or have a potential to assume leadership roles that can influence social and economic policy reform and development outcomes, both in their own countries and in the Asia and Pacific region.

 Australian Leadership Awards provide scholarships for longer-term post-graduate study at masters or doctoral level and fellowships for short-term research, study or professional attachments.
 They will bring around 3200 scholars and fellows in the five years from 2006-2011 to study in Australia.